lammata/test2/README.md

-i am doing changes in my local reppo i am updating some content from my local to remote i am doing again local to remo repo
+i am doing changes in my local reppo i am updating some content from my local to remote i am doing again local to remo repo i  want to see the difference from my first commit and last commit